Ideefixze/Softbodies/README.md

     2. Create triangles, so each square of an grid consists of two triangles.

-    3. Each point on the grid can be updated each frame with a function: y = sin(x + Time.deltaTime) in a shader or in some code.
+    3. Each point on the grid can be updated each frame with a function: y = sin(x + Time.time) in a shader or in some code.
        This creates simple 3D water waves.

 If it's a vertex shader: job is done.